 Facilitate interdisciplinary collaboration on study abroad programs

 Emphasize relevance for Global Citizenship skills across the curriculum and career fields

+Action Step for CHSS: Deans, chairs, and select faculty from the College will attend college fairs at area high schools with high minority populations in order to recruit highly qualified minority students.

+2012 Progress: Lauri Umansky, Deborah Chappel Traylor, Will McLean, and Larry Salinger attended at least four college fairs in areas with high minority populations, including three in Memphis and one in West Memphis, Arkansas.

 Goal 6B.
 Develop a Service Environment that Supports the Needs of a Diverse ASU Community